argilla-io/argilla/docs/_source/practical_guides/assign_records.md

 We provide easy-to-use utility functions for distributing records among your team.
 Below, we outline a general approach for this task.
 For a more comprehensive example, please refer to our end-to-end tutorials.

-1. Get the list of users who will be annotating and the records:
+1. Get the list of users who will be annotating and the records.

 ```python
 import argilla as rg